At a glance

 - Place: Germany's defining fast food

-It belongs to the Turkish Gastarbeiter, the guest workers who came to West Germany from the 1960s onward, and it grew into Germany's most popular fast food and one of the clearest emblems of Turkish-German culture.
-Its past is genuinely two stories, an old Turkish spit and a recent Berlin sandwich, and collapsing them into one is the most common mistake people make about it.
+It belongs to the Turkish Gastarbeiter, the guest workers who came to West Germany from the 1960s on, and it grew into the country's most popular fast food and one of the clearest emblems of Turkish-German life.
+It turns up on a city street corner, in a train station, after a night out, the default cheap hot meal in a way few other dishes are.

-Variations stay inside the spit-and-bread frame: the dürüm is the same shaved döner rolled tight in thin lavash or yufka rather than stuffed in a pocket, the wrap form of the identical sandwich.
-Set it beside the Greek gyro and the difference sharpens: a sibling vertical-spit sandwich on pita with tzatziki, tomato, and onion, frequently with fries inside, the same Ottoman technique grown into a different sauce-and-starch grammar.
-The spit is shared; everything around it is local.
-The pairing that cuts closest, though, is Turkey's own tantuni, where the meat is flash-chopped on a hot pan rather than shaved off a slow cone, the method drawing the whole line between them.
+The dürüm is the same shaved meat rolled tight in thin lavash or yufka instead of stuffed in a pocket, the wrap form of the identical sandwich.
+Turkey's own tantuni is the sharper point of comparison: there the meat is flash-chopped on a hot pan rather than shaved off a slow cone, and that single difference in method draws the whole line between them.

-The spit is the old, Turkish half.
-Vertically roasted stacked meat traces to Ottoman Bursa, and family biography credits İskender Efendi with turning the spit upright in the mid-nineteenth century to cook stacked meat evenly; the İskender kebap, sliced döner over pide with tomato-butter sauce and yogurt, dates to his Bursa restaurant founded in 1867.
-By the late nineteenth century the vertical döner was well established across Turkey.
-None of that is the sandwich; it is the cooking method the sandwich would later be built around.
+The cooking method is the old, Turkish half.
+Roasting stacked seasoned meat on a vertical spit traces to Ottoman Anatolia, captured in writing by 1842 and in a photograph by 1853; the most famous family claim, that İskender Efendi turned the spit upright in Bursa, is tied to the İskender kebap, sliced döner over pide with tomato-butter sauce and yogurt, and to his Bursa restaurant.
+None of that is the sandwich.
+It is only the cooking method that a sandwich would later be built around in another country.

-The sandwich is the recent, Turkish-German half, and its invention is disputed.
-The bread-enclosed, handheld döner, shaved meat plus salad and sauce stuffed into flatbread for eating on the move, is a West Berlin creation of the early 1970s by Turkish guest workers, and the attribution is contested between Kadir Nurman, most commonly credited, with a stall near Berlin's Zoo station around 1972, Mehmet Aygün, who claims 1971, and Nevzat Salim, who claims 1969 in Reutlingen.
-The European association of Turkish döner manufacturers ties popularization to Nurman's 1972 stall while noting that the spit itself is much older Turkish heritage.
-The two threads stay apart: a disputed Berlin-1970s sandwich claim, separate from the Turkish origin of the spit.
+The sandwich is the recent half, and its invention is genuinely disputed.
+The handheld, bread-enclosed döner, shaved meat with salad and sauce stuffed into flatbread to eat on the move, is a West Berlin creation of the early 1970s made by Turkish guest workers, with the credit contested between three men: Kadir Nurman, most often named, who ran a stand by Berlin's Zoo station from about 1972; Mehmet Aygün, who claims 1971; and Nevzat Salim, who claims 1969 over in Reutlingen.
+The European association of Turkish döner manufacturers ties the popularization to Nurman's stall while noting the spit itself is far older heritage.